In addition to our vast range of commodity futures, we now offer commodities with no expiry points

 In between these two expiry points, our price gradually moves from the price of ‘A’ towards the price of ‘B’.
 Depending on the commodity, the price of ‘B’ can be higher or lower than the price of ‘A’.

-Trade CFDs on a wide range of popular and niche metals, energies and softs
+Join Australia's No.1 CFD provider1, and trade on a wide range of popular and niche metals, energies and softs

 Use our risk management tools to manage your positions even in volatile times